jtkhair/Certifai_MLFullstack_Capstone/README.md

 ## Getting started
-Before running this web app, make sure to run the command git pull (if you already cloned this repo) In your directory(the cloned repo) run this command at terminal:
+Before running this web app, make sure to run the command git pull (if you already cloned this repo). <br/>
+In your directory(the cloned repo) run this command at terminal:
 ```
 git pull